 Since taking office in January 2017, FCC Chairman Ajit Pai has stated multiple times that combating illegal robocalls will be the FCC’s top consumer protection priority.
 In a blog post last year, Pai described common nuisances of robocalls, noting that “we’ve all been there.”

 A growing number of Americans believe that robocalls are a serious issue—American consumers receive over 4 billion robocalls per month, and, according to FTC Robocall Challenge winner Aaron Foss, approximately half of all telephone calls are robocalls.
 Currently, unwanted robocalls are the top source of consumer complaints for both the Federal Trade Commission and Federal Communications Commission.

 The FCC has responded to consumer complaints by bringing charges against individuals and businesses involved in illegal automated calling.
 Earlier this year, the FCC levied a $120 million penalty on Florida resident Adrian Abramovich, who had allegedly delivered almost 100 million fraudulent robocalls in three months.
-The FTC, meanwhile, brought charges against deceptive robocallers in 2018, including NetDotSolutions, TeraMESH Networks and World Connection.
+The FTC also brought charges against deceptive robocallers in 2018, including NetDotSolutions, TeraMESH Networks and World Connection.
 Each of these defendants have stated intents to contest their fines.

 Congress, too, has taken an interest in combating robocalls.
 In a House Energy and Commerce hearing this year, Chairman Greg Walden (R-OR) described robocalls as “pervasive and invasive.”
 “At best,” Walden said, “these calls are annoying.
 At worst, they have the potential to scam and defraud consumers, especially senior citizens.”
 The number of robocalls is not the only issue; several members of Congress have expressed concerns that scammers could take advantage of the technology to target mass numbers of consumers.